• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

 Made with oats and Sourdough Starter Discard, these pancakes can be made ahead and rested overnight or whipped up the same day.
-Learn How to Make Oat Flour to use in these fluffy pancakes!
-Like my Sourdough Vegan Pancakes, these sourdough oat pancakes are light, fluffy and full of flavor.
-They’re freezer friendly too!
-This recipe is vegetarian and easily dairy free.
+Because you mix them in a blender or bowl and with minimal ingredients, prep time is only 15 minutes.
+These sourdough oat pancakes are light, fluffy, full of flavor and freezer friendly!
+This recipe is vegetarian and easily dairy free. [ watch recipe VIDEO on recipe card ]

 A stack of oat pancakes on a plate topped with stewed apples.